-An offender faces second-degree burglary penalties by unlawfully entering or remaining in a dwelling with intent to commit a crime.
-Second-degree burglary charges also apply when the crime involves a building and the offender or an accomplice do any of the following:
+An offender faces second-degree burglary penalties by unlawfully entering or remaining in a dwelling with the intent to commit a crime.
+Second-degree burglary charges also apply when the crime involves a building and the offender or an accomplice does any of the following:

 Burglary in the second degree constitutes a class C felony, whereby a guilty party can receive up to 15 years in prison and a fine.